zhenyuwei99/2022-03-A-differentiable-representation-of-solvent-solute-interface/code/log.md

 - Start first trail on training on CPU

 To Do list:
-- [ ] Regularization of transformer
+- [x] Regularization of transformer; Complete at 2022-04-01
 - [ ] Model serialization and save
 - [ ] Code for testing performance
-- [ ] Implementation of weighted sampler
+- [x] Implementation of weighted sampler; Complete at 2022-04-01

+# 2022-04-01
+- Implementing weighted sampler using collect_fn
+- Implementing regularization in optimizer initialization